Run for a Reason — Virtual Edition

 Recruit team members

-What could be better than running or walking together to change lives and support The Ottawa Hospital?
-The training is good for our health; as a team, we’ll have fun and we’ll be supporting the most important health care centre in eastern Ontario, The Ottawa Hospital.
+What could be better than running or walking to change lives and support The Ottawa Hospital?
+The training is good for our health; as a virtual team, we’ll have fun and we’ll be supporting the most important healthcare centre in eastern Ontario – The Ottawa Hospital.

 It’s win, win, win!

-Join me the weekend of May 23 & 24, 2020, as I will be taking part in Tamarack Ottawa Race Weekend.
-But I won’t just be crossing the finish line for the fun of it; I’ll also be raising important funds for The Ottawa Hospital and I’d love it if you would join me in the fun!
+Join me anytime from May 1 — 31, 2021, as I will be taking part in Tamarack Ottawa Race Weekend.
+But I won’t just be crossing the virtual finish line for the fun of it; I’ll also be raising important funds for The Ottawa Hospital and I’d love it if you would join me in the fun!

 After you’ve signed up, you can ask your friends and family to support our fundraising efforts by making a donation to your online fundraising page.